Property Tax Appeal for Vacant Land: Challenging Land-Only Assessments

 If your land qualifies for agricultural use, it should be assessed at its agricultural value, not its development potential.
 This can reduce the assessment by 50-90% in some areas.
 See our farm property guide.

-What should I know about challenge your land assessment?
+Should I challenge my land assessment?

 Our $79 Evidence Packet analyzes comparable land sales and documents the factors that affect your specific parcel's value.